karolbgm/rmww-project/README.md

 ## Features
 * Discover Water Activity Spots: Explore a diverse range of water bodies across Colorado.
 From adventurous rivers to serene mountain lakes, find the perfect spots for your favorite water activities.
-* Browse and Share Places: Discover new gems and share your favorite water activity spots with the community.
+* Browse and Share Places: Discover new spots and share your favorite water activity spots with the community.
 Use the app to create, edit, update, and delete entries, ensuring an up-to-date and collaborative guide for fellow water enthusiasts.
 * Activities at a Glance: Get insights into the activities available at each spot.
 Whether it's kayaking, fishing, or simply enjoying a peaceful swim.

 ## Whiteboard Images